A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time Limits: Discussion and Conclusion

 \subsection{Investigation of the MILP Solving Process}

-Computational results in Tables~\ref{t1} and \ref{t2} show that Method \Rmnum{1} consistently achieved at least 80$\%$ of the successful cases found by Method \Rmnum{2}, but with reduced runtime.
-Furthermore, we identified up to twice as many additional successful cases within the same time limits on genome-scale models for two species.
+Computational results in Tables~\ref{t1} and \ref{t2} show that Method \Rmnum{1} consistently achieved at least 80$\%$ of the successful cases found by Method \Rmnum{2}.
+Furthermore, Method \Rmnum{1} increased the number of successful cases within the same time limit by 48\% for iML1515 and 186\% for iMM904 compared to Method \Rmnum{2}.
 These improvements can be attributed to the assignment of binary values to important gene variables, which effectively altered the structure of the MILP problems.

-Modern MILP solvers employ several powerful techniques to efficiently solve such problems, including presolving, branch and bound, and cutting planes.
+To further analyze the impact of Method \Rmnum{1} on the optimization process, we examined how the MILP problems reformulated by Method \Rmnum{1} differed from those formulated by Method \Rmnum{2} during the solution process, using the iMM904 dataset as a case study.
+Modern MILP solvers employ several powerful techniques to efficiently solve problems, including presolving, branch and bound, and cutting planes.
 Presolving simplifies the problem by eliminating duplicate rows, removing redundant columns, and fixing the values of certain variables prior to solving.
 Solvers also store and process only non-zero coefficients to optimize memory and computation \cite{bixby1999mip}.
 The branch-and-bound technique iteratively constructs a search tree, solving LP relaxations at each node, and applies bounding and pruning strategies to reduce the search space \cite{land2009automatic}.
-The cutting plane method improves the formulation by progressively adding valid constraints that tighten the feasible region, thereby guiding the solver more efficiently toward the optimal solution \cite{kelley1960cutting}. \\ To better understand the impact of our Method \Rmnum{1} on the optimization process, we further examined how the MILP problems reformulated by Method \Rmnum{1} differed from those formulated by Method \Rmnum{2} during the solution process, using the iMM904 dataset as a case study. \\
+The cutting plane method improves the formulation by progressively adding valid constraints that tighten the feasible region, thereby guiding the solver more efficiently toward the optimal solution \cite{kelley1960cutting}.